lovette/bootstrap-bash/README.md

 ---

 * [BASH 3.0 or later](http://www.gnu.org/software/bash/) or compatible shell
-* AWK that supports `match` with regular expression captures

 Will not run on *macOS* because it does not (yet) support `readlink -f`.